This defence arises when an accused person denies any involvement in the crime and/or disputes the circumstances surrounding the alleged offending.

 - The accused admits guilt but disputes some of the allegations made.

-These matters are remedied by collecting evidence to disprove the claims made.
-But the initial allegations may come as a shock and may require the assistance of a trained legal professional.
+These matters are often remedied by collecting evidence to disprove the claims made.

 If you, as the accused, are disputing the facts of your case you need to seek legal advice.

 It is not uncommon for defendants to engage criminal lawyers that just want them to enter some form of plea deal.
-Now sometimes this is the most appropriate way to deal with a case, it might involve risk management and containment of a factual matrix that may be totally aggravating if considered in its entirety before a Magistrate of Judge.
+Now sometimes this is the most appropriate way to deal with a case.
+It might involve risk management and containment of a factual matrix that may be totally aggravating if considered in its entirety before a Magistrate or Judge.
+A factual argument requires an experienced lawyer who can take your instructions about what actually happened and negotiate with the prosecution to achieve the best possible outcome for you.

 That said, there are also plenty of times where an accused person should not plead guilty and therefore should not accept some form of plea deal.